Hosting apprentices and trainees can build long-term capability—but only if the placement is well supported.

 While arrangements differ, host employers typically need to provide:

-- A clear onboarding plan (day 1, week 1, month 1)
+- A clear onboarding plan (day 1, week 1, month 1).
+A short, written plan removes the guesswork that causes most early drop-offs.

 The 30-day onboarding plan (copy/paste)